-- Compute sites in the OSG can be configured to use pre-emption, which means that OSG jobs ‘backfill’ the site and can be automatically killed if higher priority jobs enter the system.
-Pre-empted jobs will restart on another site, but it is important that the jobs can handle multiple restarts and/or complete in less than 12 hours (Additional capabilities for COVID-19 research are currently available, with up to 48 hours of runtime per job).
+- Many sites in the OSG are configured to use pre-emption, which means that OSG jobs ‘backfill’ the site and can be automatically killed if high-priority/local jobs enter the system.
+Pre-empted OSG jobs will be automatically re-run elsewhere, but it is important that the jobs can handle multiple restarts and/or complete in less than 12 hours (Additional capabilities for COVID-19 research are currently available, with up to 48 hours of runtime per job).
 Application-level checkpointing can be implemented for longer-running work (for example, applications writing out state and restart files).

-- Input and output data for each job should be < 10 GB to allow them to be pulled in by the jobs, processed and pushed back to the submit node.
+- Input and output data for each job should be <20 GB to allow for distribution across sites in OSG and back to the submit node.
 Note that the OSG does not have a global shared filesystem across sites.
 Projects with many TBs of data can be distributed with significant scalability, beyond the capacity of a single cluster, if each of numerous jobs access subsets of the data.

 The following are examples of computations that are not good matches for OSG:

-- Computations requiring a shared file system will not work, as there is no shared filesystem between the different clusters on OSG.
+- Computations with jobs requiring data access via a shared filesystem will not work, as there is no shared filesystem between the different clusters on OSG.